hishamk/statetrooper/README.md

 ## Features
 - Generic support for different comparable types
-- Transition error handling
-- Transition history
+- Transition history with metadata
 - Thread safe
 - Super minimal - no triggers/events or actions/callbacks.
 For my use case I just needed a structured, serializable way to constrain and track state transitions.